-Yet, far too often, we are brought back to the 90’s when we attend trainings.
-We see a PowerPoint presentation being pulled up on the projector, and we know we’re in for hours and hours of painfully dull trainings.
+Yet, far too often, we are brought back to the ’90s when we attend training.
+We see a PowerPoint presentation being pulled up on the projector, and we know we’re in for hours and hours of painfully dull training.

-You want to be the kind of company who is paving the way for efficiency, not being weighted down by outdated thinking on how things are ‘supposed’ to be done.
+You want to be the kind of company that is paving the way for efficiency, not being weighed down by outdated thinking on how things are ‘supposed’ to be done.
 Shake things up a bit.
-Get on the same playing field as all other day to day consumption habits.
-Let your employees digest their trainings the same way they might read a news article or start chatting with a potential love interest.
+Get on the same playing field as all other day-to-day consumption habits.
+Let your employees digest their training the same way they might read a news article or start chatting with a potential love interest.

-Digitalization is changing the landscape of where and how we work, so naturally, trainings should follow in that same trend.
+Digitalization is changing the landscape of where and how we work, so naturally, training should follow in that same trend.

 Set a deadline for your employees and then allow them to complete their training when it works for them!

-It’s no surprise that in-person trainings are expensive.
-If you’re brining in an outside trainer the costs can include transportation, accommodation, instructional costs, venue costs- you name it!
+It’s no surprise that in-person training is expensive.
+If you’re bringing in an outside trainer the costs can include transportation, accommodation, instructional costs, venue costs- you name it!

-That’s not even counting the hours and hours where employees will be sitting in unnecessarily long trainings instead of spending their time on important and worthwhile job-related tasks.
+That’s not even counting the hours and hours where employees will be sitting in unnecessarily long training instead of spending their time on important and worthwhile job-related tasks.

-To put it into perspective, our SAP trainings are ALL online, reduce onboarding and training time by 40% and training expenses by 30%.
+To put it into perspective, our SAP training is ALL online, reduce onboarding and training time by 40% and training expenses by 30%.
 The overhead costs of microlearning are unquestionably lower than any traditional learning methods.

 According to a recent study, microlearning makes the transfer of learning 17% more effective.
 It’s simple: small bursts of information are more easily held in our memory, especially when put to use shortly after learning.